Alzheimer’s Disease: Overview

 5. Sesame Oil

 The regular use of sesame oil can also provide desired results for managing Alzheimer’s disease.
-The benefits of sesame oil are aptly recognized by the practitioners of Ayurveda since olden times.
+The benefits of sesame oil are recognized by the practitioners of Ayurveda since olden times.
 This oil is especially beneficial in managing depression and other similar issues associated with Alzheimer’s disease.

 For best results, a small quantity of warmed sesame oil should be rubbed on the top of the head and bottoms of the feet.
 Alternatively, warmed sesame oil can also be used as nose drops — 2-3 drops per nostril, two times a day.